zakinder/COSMOS-to-SOUL-Before-the-Bang/README.md

 📘 **Title**: *COSMOS to SOUL: Before the Bang*
 ✍️ **By**: Sakinder Ali (SA611982)
-🧭 **COSMOS to SOUL to UVM**: A soul’s journey from engineering logic to spiritual echoes, through unseen trials, verification, and divine acknowledgment.
+🧭 **COSMOS to UVM : A soul’s journey**: A soul’s journey from engineering logic to spiritual echoes, through unseen trials, verification, and divine acknowledgment.

 ---